-The Issuer is aware of Danish Ship Finance Holding A/S having issued Tier 2 capital instruments, which, under certain conditions (if common equity Tier 1 is lower than 7%), may be converted into shares in Danish Ship Finance Holding A/S, which may result in a change of control of Danish Ship Finance Holding A/S and, thus, indirectly of the Issuer.
+The Issuer is aware of Danish Ship Finance Holding having issued Tier 2 capital instruments, which, under certain conditions (if the Common Equity Tier 1 is lower than 7%), may be converted into shares in Danish Ship Finance Holding, which may result in a change of control of Danish Ship Finance Holding and, thus, indirectly of the Issuer.

-Finally, the Issuer is aware that the shareholders in Danish Ship Finance Holding A/S have entered into a shareholders' agreement that may subsequently, under certain circumstances, result in a change of control of Danish Ship Finance Holding A/S and, thus, indirectly of the Issuer.
+The Issuer is aware that the shareholders in Danish Ship Finance Holding have entered into a shareholders' agreement that may subsequently, under certain circumstances, result in a change of control of Danish Ship Finance Holding and, thus, indirectly of the Issuer.